CDRT/docs/bios/settings/thinkpad/password.md

 <details><summary>Power-On Password</summary>

-One of 2 Possible options:

-1.	**Off** - no password defined.
-Default.
-2. On - for enabling system will request to set and confirm password.
+Whether will request user to set and confirm Power-On Password password.

+?> When enabled Power-On Password prevents unauthorized users from booting your computer.

+Possible options:

+1.	**Off** - Default.
+2. On

 While enabling the following parameters are available:

 - [Enter New Password]
 - [Confirm New Password]
 - Show Password – [On\Off] statuses
-- Keyboard layout: XXXX – Possible values are the same as in [Keyboard\Mouse -> Keyboard Layout](bios/settings/thinkpad/keyboardmouse.md)
+- Keyboard layout: – Possible values are the same as in [Keyboard Layout](bios/settings/thinkpad/keyboardmouse.md)
 - < Actions >:
    - **Save** – default
    - Cancel